kurbonovm/hotelx/frontend/README.md

-# Hotel Reservation System - Frontend
+# HotelX - Frontend

-A modern, responsive React frontend for the Hotel Reservation System built with Redux, RTK Query, and Material-UI.
+A modern, responsive React frontend for HotelX built with Redux, RTK Query, and Material-UI.

 ## 🚀 Tech Stack